EmpathyYT/Empathys-gurdian/README.md

 my private discord bot

 # Note:
-Hosting my an instance of my bot is now a work in progress
+Hosting an instance of my bot is now a work in progress